Travel Basics – 2025 Canadian Grand Prix

 Montreal Weather

 In June, the weather in Montreal is generally warm, with an average daytime maximum temperature of around 24ºC (75ºF) and nightly minimum averaging 13ºC (56ºF).
 When packing for a Grand Prix weekend in the city, bring along summer clothes such as t-shirts and shorts, but also be sure to throw in long pants, jumpers and a light jacket as it can get chilly at night.
 Don’t forget your wet weather gear and umbrella; rain falls on around 20-30% of June days in Montreal.
+Sadly, the last few editions of the Canadian Grand Prix have been heavily impacted by rain and storms.

 Money in Canada